everypolitician/everypolitician/about.md

 those politicians say](http://sayit.poplus.org/), or for citizens to [send public messages to them](http://writeit.poplus.org/).

+PopIt sites are also open to everyone, to use and also to edit.
+The data in every PopIt site can be accessed via an API, so it can be used as the foundation for web tools.

-As more and more countries produce data in the same format, more and more similar tools will also become possible.
+As we collect more data from more countries, all in the same format, more and more tools will become possible.

 ## Find out more